 The short answer: You should consider consulting with your CPA to help you file for this tax credit.

-The long answer: An employer wishing to claim the credit must first obtain certification that an individual is in fact a member of the targeted group.
+The long answer: A landscaping employer wishing to claim the credit must first obtain certification that an individual is in fact a member of the targeted group.
 The employer must file Form 8850, “Pre-Screening Notice and Certification Request for the Work Opportunity Credit”, with their respective state workforce agency within 28 days after the eligible worker begins work.
-Employers may contact their individual state workforce agency regarding any specific question on Form 8850.
+Landscaping employers may contact their individual state workforce agency regarding any specific question on Form 8850.

 Once the required certification is secured, the credit can be claimed on Form 5884 (Work Opportunity Credit), Form 3800 (General Business Credit) and on your business’s related income tax return (i.e. forms 1040, 1041, 1120, etc.).